fwip/mtg_pronouns/reworded_cards.md

 As Psychic Allergy enters the battlefield, choose a color.

-At the beginning of each opponent's upkeep, Psychic Allergy deals X damage to that player, where X is the number of nontoken permanents of the chosen color they controls.
+At the beginning of each opponent's upkeep, Psychic Allergy deals X damage to that player, where X is the number of nontoken permanents of the chosen color they control.

 At the beginning of your upkeep, destroy Psychic Allergy unless you sacrifice two Islands.